⚓ Rhode Island Eviction Notice Laws

 • 🔴 Drug-related criminal activity on the premises

-• 🔴 Activity that creates an imminent danger to other tenants or neighbors
+• 🔴 Activity creating imminent danger to other tenants or neighbors

 🚨 Strong Documentation Required

-Rhode Island’s tenant-friendly courts will scrutinize unconditional terminations closely.
-Before serving this type of notice, compile police reports, photographs, written complaints from neighbors, and any other available documentation.
+Rhode Island’s tenant-friendly courts scrutinize unconditional terminations closely.
+Before serving this notice, compile police reports, photographs, neighbor complaints, and all available documentation.
 Insufficient evidence will result in dismissal.

 📅